 - Camera (read our post)

 Lightweight Backpacking FAQ’s

-This is basically a form of packing the backpacks in such a manner as to greatly minimize the excessive weights that are often brought about by the gears.
-Among others, it entails carrying only those gears that are absolutely essential for the trips.
-It also sees to it that the gears are as light as is realistically possible given the prevailing circumstances.
+That is a form of packing the backpacks in such a manner as to minimize significantly the excessive weights that are often brought about by the gears.
+Among others, it entails carrying only those gears that are essential for the trips.
+It also sees to it that the gears are as light as is realistically possible, given the prevailing circumstances.

 It is mainly preoccupied with then shaving off of excess luggage and weight, as has already been stated and explained.
-The backpackers place a significant priority on the weights of their gears rather than the contents carried.
-Ultralight backpacks are often manufactured by cottage industries whereas the regular backpacks by well-established firms.
-As such, they are less durable than the ordinary backpacks.
+The backpackers place a significant priority on the weight of their gears rather than the contents carried.
+Ultralight backpacks are often manufactured by cottage industries, whereas the regular backpacks by well-established firms.
+As such, they are less durable than ordinary backpacks.

-Making a distinct demarcation is a bit tricky given that the concept is largely subjective in nature.
+Making a distinct boundary is a bit tricky, given that the concept is largely subjective.
 On the whole, though, the following are some of the general base weights (B.W.) for these kinds of backpacks: